Rush Limbaugh on a cutting edge societal evolution.

 Don't go away.

-Jesse, somewhere in Texas, I have one minute, but I wanted to get to you.
+I have one minute, but I wanted to get to you.

 Hi.

-Hi, Rush, Mega Air Force Brad Diddle.
+Mega Air Force Brad Dittos.

 Thank you.

-I wanted to uh call and let you know.
+I wanted to call and let you know I'm working in healthcare.

-I'm actually a controller for a hospital, but I I had heard rumors that this was happening, but my wife last week had a family doctor appointment with a normal gin.
+I'm actually a controller for a hospital, but I had heard rumors that this was happening.

-And one of the or two of the mandatory questions she was asked is do you own a gun in your house?
+And one of the, or two of the mandatory questions she was asked is, do you own a gun in your house?

 And then do you keep it loaded in your house?